 A registered voter may request a Vote-by-Mail ballot online, by telephone, mail, email, fax, or in person, to be mailed to or picked up by the voter.
+Requests may be made up until ten (10) days prior to election day.
 Vote-by-Mail ballots must be returned to the elections office by 7pm on Election Day in order to be counted.

 Please note - MAIL your ballot in time to be received by the Supervisor of Elections office no later than 7pm on Election Day.
-Be aware, as of January 10, 2015, USPS first class mail can take between 3-5 days for delivery, so mail at least 5 days before Election Day.
+Be aware, as of July 2020, USPS strongly encourages returning your ballot by mail no later than a week prior to the election.
+It is recommended to allow 15 days round trip for a ballot to be requested, mailed, and returned by the deadline of 7 pm on Election Day.

 Please do not rely on having your ballot forwarded from your home address.
 Vote-by-mail ballots are non-forwardable and will be returned as undeliverable.
 (F.S.
 101.62(4)(c)1).